 - On the day of the test, candidates are to bring either their Panther ID or a non-expired government issued ID with photo.

-- Test fee payment of $50 (in the form of money order only) is required if student is retaking the exam (see Test Fee section above).
+- Test fee payment of $50 (in the form of money order only) is required if student is retaking the exam and was not charged when making the appointment (see Test Fee section above).

 - Scratch paper will be provided at the exam.

 - Outside Calculators are not allowed on the test; when math questions require a calculator, the student will be able to access a calculator through the computer.

 - No food or drink (including water) is allowed in the testing labs.

 - Cell phones and other electronics must be turned off during the entire testing period.